wilsonmar/wilsonmar.github.io/_posts/2018-09-24-salesforce-alexa.md

    PROTIP: As of this writing (Sep.
 2018), A4b is only supported in the <strong>US East (N. Virginia)</strong>.

 3. "Get Started" by creating an Alexa for Business account

    https://console.aws.amazon.com/a4b/home?region=us-east-1#/welcome

-   The ARN (Amazon Resource Number) for one or more AWS Alexa for Business accounts to which you want to grant access to the private skill.
+   PROTIP: This generates the ARN (Amazon Resource Number) for one or more AWS Alexa for Business accounts to which you want to grant access to the private skill.

 4. Fill out the deomgraphic information about you (as an individual).
 NOTE: I don't know the point of this.